An all-rounder that’s ideal for those wanting an affordable desk chair that combines great function with good looks

-After scouring the shops for the very best desk chairs, this model grabbed our attention, not only for its attractive appearance and amazing price point but, also, for the range of features geared towards making the working day that much more comfortable.
+After scouring the stores for the very best desk chairs, the Langfjall model grabbed our attention, not only for its attractive appearance and amazing price point but also for the range of functional features geared towards making the working day that much more comfortable.

 Lumbar support and a tilt mechanism so you can adjust the back are the main points that stood out, as you don’t often get those features with a more affordable design.
 You can also adjust the height, which puts it up there with some of the more pricey chairs on offer.